KISRDevelopment/dairly_rt_report/README.md

 # Time-Dependent Reproductive Number Reporter

-This repository contains Python and R code that computes the time-dependent reproductive number R(t).
-It supports daily and arbitrary daily aggregation of the data (e.g., weekly, 3-days, etc.).
+This repository contains Python and R code that KISR and Kuwait University have developed to compute the time-dependent reproductive number R(t).

 ## Installation Instructions